Woosmap/geofencing-android-sdk/README.md

 * [Visit Algorithm](./doc/VisitAlgorithm.md): Find a diagram explaining how the visits algorithm works.

 * [ZOI Algorithm](./doc/ZOIAlgorithm.md): Find out how ZOI are built from visits.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.
+Thank you for your suggestions!

+## License
+Woosmap Geofencing is released under the MIT License.
+See [LICENSE](https://github.com/woosmap/woosmap-geofencing-android-sdk/blob/master/LICENSE.md) file for details.